 The Audit Committee also receives the Trust’s annual accounts.

 The Quality Committee is responsible for ensuring that that the strategic priorities for quality improvement are identified, implemented and monitored.
 The Quality Committee is the committee responsible for monitoring strategic risks within the organisation (with accountability resting with the Audit Committee).
 This committee meets every two months.
 The Quality Committee is comprised of Board of Directors, senior managers and chaired by a Non-Executive Director.

-The Operational Board meets on a monthly basis to review and monitor the operational performance of the Trust, the proposed annual financial plans and the financial performance.
+The Operational Committee meets on a monthly basis to review and monitor the operational performance of the Trust, the proposed annual financial plans and the financial performance.
 Additionally, oversees the development of the Trust’s strategy and delivery of the operational strategic plans, including locality operational risks.